-Fluorescein or indocyanine green (ICG) angiography may help demonstrate alterations in the arterial and choroidal flow patterns that may include delays in flow and also document the extent of retinal vasculature involvement.
+Fluorescein or indocyanine green (ICG) angiography may help demonstrate alterations in the arterial and choroidal flow patterns that may include delays in flow and ischemia, and also document the extent of retinal vasculature involvement.
 The ICG angiogram may be more useful for visualizing choroidal circulation, especially in a patient with GCA.
-The infrared absorption and emission characteristics of the ICG dye enable deeper imaging that may be blocked on FA.
-The FA helps to differentiate the origin and extent, especially of the RAO(s).
+The infrared absorption and emission characteristics of the ICG dye enable deeper imaging that may be blocked on fluorescein angiography.
+The fluorescein angiogram helps to differentiate the origin and extent, especially of the RAO(s).

-Although FA remains a valuable tool for physicians who diagnose and treat patients with retinal vascular disease, there are potential risks associated with the procedure.
-Severe medical complications may occur, including death, which has been reported in approximately 1 per 200,000 patients.
-Fluorescein dye crosses the placenta into the fetal circulation, yet detrimental effects of fluorescein dye on a fetus have not been documented.
+Although fluorescein angiography remains a valuable tool for physicians who diagnose and treat patients with retinal vascular disease, there are potential risks associated with the procedure.
+Severe medical complications may occur, including death, which has been reported in approximately 1 per 200,000 patients.59 Fluorescein dye crosses the placenta into the fetal circulation,60 yet detrimental effects of fluorescein dye on a fetus have not been documented.